 What is computer-aided design (CAD?)
 CAD refers to the creation, modification, analysis, or optimization of a design via a computer and can be used to design curves and figures in two-dimensional or three-dimensional space.

 What is coworking?
 Coworking is the use of an office by people who may not work for the same company.
 Coworking spaces are often used by start-ups or those who are self employed.
-Coworking spaces may offer desk booking in addition to shared equipment.
+These spaces may offer desk booking in addition to shared equipment.
 Additionally, many benefit from shared ideas and knowledge from those in the same space.

 What is desk sharing?
 Desk sharing is when two or more different people share the same desk at different times.

-Learn more about desk sharing:
+Read more about desk sharing:

 Refer to: Wayfinding